New Jersey arts festival shooting leaves 20 injured, 1 suspect dead, officials say

 Police have identified at least two suspects in the shooting.
 One, a 33-year-old man, was been pronounced dead while the other was taken into police custody.
 Onofri said that authorities are investigating if the suspect was shot and killed by someone else, or police.
 Trenton police at the scene told NJ.com that officers engaged with at least one gunman.

-Authorities are now combing through the warehouse where the shooting took place as part of the investigation to determine if there are additional victims.
+Authorities are now combing through the warehouse where the shooting took place as part of the investigation to determine if there are additional suspects.
 Onofri said that "multiple weapons" were recovered at the scene.

-A witness told The Trentonian he witnessed as fight break out before gunshots rang out, with several punches being thrown.
+A witness told The Trentonian he witnessed a fight break out before gunshots rang out, with several punches being thrown.

 "I saw two punches and then heard several gunshots," Franco Roberts said.